Favourited 58 times

 Woodbridge is a small village with a local shop and post office AND a world class function centre and cafe/restaurant on the water's edge at Peppermint Bay (see photos).
 It's a great spot for a coffee and soaking up the sun.
 You can walk to Peppermint Bay in 10 minutes, or make use of our bicycles.

 The surrounding area is full of natural beauty.
-We live near the water on D'Entrecasteaux Channel and there is opportunity for fishing, boating, canoeing (we have a canoe to use), or just sitting by the water and relaxing.
+We live near the water on D'Entrecasteaux Channel and there is opportunity for fishing or boating, or just sitting by the water and relaxing.
 In your spare time you might like to visit Bruny Island, or head over the hill to Cygnet's cafes and restaurants, and onwards to the apple growing centre of Tasmania in the Huon Valley.
 Or head into Hobart city to Salamanca Markets on a Saturday, the internationally renowned MONA, or up Mount Wellington for amazing views of the city and surrounds.

 Southern Tasmania has so much to offer in the way of tourist sights, lots of possibilities for bush walking/hiking, and fantastic local produce.
 It's a foodies paradise!
 If you are interested in going into Hobart for the day, we are happy to drive you in on the days we go to work in the city.
 There is also a bus service from Woodbridge to Kingston and Hobart.

 We are smokers